 There are two components to the recharge rate: the operating cost rate and the depreciation recovery rate.
 The recharge rate is charged to all customers, both internal and external, except when depreciation is imputed for academic departments.

 Rates for external customers will also include a surcharge based on the university’s Facilities & Administration (F&A) rate, and possibly a market differential.
 External customers will be quoted and charged a single consolidated rate for each product or service.

 04.01 Operating Cost Rate – Only allowable costs that will be incurred by the RSC may be included in the operating cost rate.
 All costs must be reasonable, allowable, allocable, and consistently treated.
-The base rate of pay is calculated based on the employer’s job title.
-The RSC will need to provide Human Resources with a list of job duties so that the appropriate job title, salary range, and FLSA overtime status can be determined.

-a.
-The portion of total salaries and wages related to the time of non-administrative personnel spent directly involved in the center’s activity and that are not already paid through a grant or contract must be included in the rate calculation and charged to the center’s operating account.
+*a.
+The portion of total salaries and wages related to the time of non-administrative personnel spent directly involved in the center’s activity and that are not already paid through a grant or contract must be included in the rate calculation and charged to the RSC’s operating account.
 The employee’s official base rate of pay is used in the calculation of the rate.
 Overtime is not a consideration in rate calculation.

 1) If an employee works directly on more than one service line, the costs associated with that employee must be allocated to the service lines based on proportional time spent.

 All direct employee time should be tracked and factored into the rate calculation for each service provided.